humbertodias/RetroUnityFE/README.md

 # RetroUnity

-RetroUnity is a frontend for the libretro API built in Unity.
+RetroUnity is a frontend for the libretro API built in Unity 5.

 [webm](https://gfycat.com/PresentUnconsciousAmberpenshell)